brunadevfull/papem-pulse2/replit.md

 This is a React-based organizational climate survey application for PAPEM (Brazilian military organization).
 The application provides an anonymous survey platform with administrative dashboard for analyzing results.

 ## Current State
-- ✅ Frontend application successfully configured for Replit environment
+- ✅ Fresh GitHub import successfully configured for Replit environment
+- ✅ All dependencies installed and working (npm used instead of bun)
-- ✅ Running on port 5000 with proper host configuration (0.0.0.0)
+- ✅ Frontend application running on port 5000 with proper host configuration (0.0.0.0)
 - ✅ Workflow configured for webview output
-- ✅ All dependencies installed and working
-- ✅ Client-side only application (no backend required)
+- ✅ Client-side only application (database files exist but not used by frontend)
+- ✅ TypeScript errors resolved
+- ✅ Deployment configuration set up for production

 ## Project Architecture
 - **Frontend**: React 18 + TypeScript + Vite